 Do you need help finding what documents to file?

 Option 1: Visit the California Guide & File site to see if there is a guided interview for the type of case you need to file.
 You can e-file directly at the end of some of the interviews.
 (If you can't e-file at the end, save your documents and follow the instructions in the next section to e-file.)
-Below are links to some of the most popular case types.

 - Divorce, Legal Separation, or Nullity